-The burden of proof lies with the plaintiff, who must prove the facts on which his or her claims are founded.
-The defendant, on the other hand, must offer evidence in support of her objections or counterclaims.
+The burden of proof lies with the claimant, who must prove the facts on which his or her claims are founded.
+The defendant, on the other hand, must offer evidence in support of his or her objections or counterclaims.

 With respect to causation, the Court of Cassation recently held that, based on the laws of probability, it may be presumed that a direct link exists between a cartel and the damages suffered by consumers, because downstream contracts between cartel participants and consumers are normally the means by which the cartel is put into effect (No. 2305/07).
-As a result, the plaintiff is only required to prove the existence of a cartel (possibly relying on prior findings by the Authority, if any), provide a copy of the agreement it entered into with one or more of the cartel participants and provide a reasonable estimate of the overcharge paid as a result of the cartel.
-The court expressly noted, however, that the presumption in favour of the plaintiff is a rebuttable one.
+As a result, the claimant is only required to prove the existence of a cartel (possibly relying on prior findings by the Authority, if any), provide a copy of the agreement it entered into with one or more of the cartel participants and provide a reasonable estimate of the overcharge paid as a result of the cartel.
+The court expressly noted, however, that the presumption in favour of the claimant is a rebuttable one.
+Conversely, as regards the possibility for the defendant to rely on the passing-on defence, since the latter is not recognised as such by Italian courts of law (see question 36), the defendant should prove that the plaintiff has in fact succeeded in passing on the overcharge attributable to the illegal conduct to indirect purchasers and, thus, has not suffered any damage.